kbuzzard/xena/README.md

 some sense, at least.
 Could she pass any other exams?
 How much will be actually be able to teach Xena?
 Can we get her a degree?

+# Previous goal (achieved):

+Type up the statement of the first part of the first question of the first M1F example sheet.

 # Current short term goal:

-Type up a proof of the first part of the first question of the first M1F example sheet.
+Type up the proof of the first part of the first question of the first M1F example sheet.